t8ema/MLMI-Group-Project/README.md

 # MLMI-Group-Project
 ## General info:
-Make sure the unzipped data files are placed under the 'data' folder when you clone the repository to your own environment
+Make sure the **unzipped** data files are placed under the 'data' folder after you clone the repository to your own environment
 <br />
 <br />

 ## data.py:
-Pre-processes the data, normalises images, selects the correct mask
+Processes the data into the expected format for train.py.
+Resamples into a consistent shape
 <br />
 <br />